neoforged/.github/primers/26.2/index.md

         - `timerQueryBegin`, `timerQueryEnd` replaced by `writeTimestamp`
     - `DeviceInfo` - A record containing information about the GPU device.
     - `DeviceLimits` - A record containing information about the limits of GPU features.
+    - `DeviceType` - The type of the device performing the rendering (e.g., cpu, discrete graphics, integrated graphics).
     - `GpuBackend#createDevice` can now throw a `BackendCreationException`
     - `GpuDevice`
         - `createSurface` - Creates the surface for a window to write data to.